chengjun/network-diffusion/modeling_network_with_R.md

 Introduction
 ========================================================
-In this talk, I present how to simuate the most simple network diffusion with R. The algorithm is quite simple:
+In this talk, I present how to simulate the most simple network diffusion with R. The algorithm is quite simple:

 - Generate a network g: g(V, E).